simonmichael/hledger/hledger/hledger.m4.md

 ### Assertions and lot subaccounts

-[Lot subaccounts](#lot-subaccounts) (a special kind of subaccount for tracking lots, discussed in "Lot reporting" below) have limited support for balance assertions.
+[Lot subaccounts](#lot-subaccounts) (a special kind of subaccount for tracking lots, discussed in "Lot reporting" below) have only limited support for balance assertions: the assertions will be checked correctly only if all postings to that lot mention the subaccount name explicitly.

-You can write balance assertions on a lot, only all postings involving that lot write the lot subaccount explicitly.
-Always-explicit lot subaccounts is not the norm, so it's better to avoid writing balance assertions on individual lots.
-(The `close` command also follows this rule.)
+Since it's common practice to leave lot subaccounts implicit, generally you should avoid writing balance assertions on individual lots.  (`close --lots` also follows this rule.)
+If you forget, the balance assertion failure message will remind you.
+If you really need a balance assertion, you can usually write it on the parent account instead.

-If needed, you can usually write aggregate balance assertions on the parent account instead.
+(The restriction is because transaction balancing amounts, balance assignments, and balance assertions must be calculated and checked before lot movements are known.)

 ### Assertions and status